teohes/datasciencecoursera/TidyDataProject/CodeBook.md

        42   "tbodygyrojerkmagstd"

 ####Column 43 - 68 are ALL numeric
-            Starting with "f..." , these are FFT of the "t..." series above.  (note that not all of the "t..." series above are transformed.)
+            Starting with "f..." , these are FFT of the "t..." series above.
+            Note that not all of the "t..." series above are transformed.)
-            Please refer to features_info.txt for more information with repect to these parameters.
+            Please refer to features_info.txt for more information with respect to these parameters.

 	   43  "fbodyaccmeanx"